pias97/CICD-testing/README.md

 # CICD-DEMO
 A simple `flask` based project is used to automate a beginer level CI/CD pipeline.
 Currenlty there are two workflows in this repo and they will be triggered if the repository receives any push or pull request.
+Workflow dependeny has also been added.

 ## Overview